Creating the Pre-Event State for a Portal Event Experience

 - A - Banner - Used to add calls-to-action including custom HTML, images and advertisements.
 See Configuring Calls to Action on a Portal Experience for more information.

 - B - Home Logo and Name - Used to return viewer back to the home page.
 There are two placeholders here so you may choose to have an image followed by text for example.
+Images will be scaled down to a height of 55px and a max width of 495px.

 - C - Link to Video Archive - Used to view all video collections that have been created for the site.
 Note that the first collection in the list will be considered a "featured collection" and will be displayed in the body of the pre-event page (area H below).